hellerve/talks/security-meetup-berlin-august-2020/notes.md

 involved.
 I don’t want to dive too deeply into this but I’ll leave you with some papers that are very illuminating here in the end.
-What I do want to make clear is that this can lead to a similar class of bugs as in Go, where our program runs out of memory without actually needing all of it.
-And I want you to leave you with a quote by Neil Mitchell, because I found it to be very apt:
+What I do want to make clear is that this can lead to a similar class of bugs as in Go, where our program runs out of memory without actually needing all of it, and that, again, one of our sad conclusions is that concurrency makes everything harder.
+And I want to leave you with a quote by Neil Mitchell, because I found it to be very apt:
 "Pinpointing space leaks is a skill that takes practice and perseverance.
 Better tools could significantly simplify the process."
 And, as things always go, these better tools never really arrived, because noone cares about program